 In 1610 twin girls had been born in Gilston: Phebe and Tabitha.
 Mothers came from far around to coo over the infants.

 The next important year in Gilston’s history was to be 1632.
-In that year the Gore family purchased New Place, an action that was destined to cause trouble.
-Sir John Gore was a Royalist sympathiser, but the villagers were staunchly Cromwellian in theirs.
-Civil war was imminent, and Gilston was about to be caught up in it.
+In that year Sir John Gore purchased New Place, an action that was destined to cause future trouble.
+His son, also Sir John, was a Royalist sympathiser, but the villagers were staunchly Cromwellian in theirs.
+Civil war was approaching, and Gilston was to be caught up in it.

 Gilston did not trust Sir John, and their concern went up the ladder to the staff of the Lord Protector, Oliver Cromwell.
 The outcome was the unprecedented sight of a troop of Roundhead soldiers, led by the joyless Captain Willett, riding through the village to New Place.
 A tense confrontation ensued.
 Sir John was relieved of his bank balance in the form of an enforced loan which Sir John would get back at the end of the war if he did not join in on the side of the King.
 Oliver Cromwell subsequently had second thoughts on the matter, and sent the soldiers back to Gilston to relieve poor old Sir John of another “loan”, thinking presumably that the first had not been a sufficiently large deterrent.

 Sir John, financially crippled, kept his head down, and a period of sternness pervaded Gilston.
 The infamous Devil-and-sinners wall paintings in the church were long gone.
-But after a while things went back to normal.
-Sir John was restored to favour, and we hope that his money was returned to him.
-He was smart enough to acquire a Cromwellian bride along the way, which did much to restore the unity of the village.
+But in time things went back to normal.
+Sir John was restored to favour, and we hope that subsequently his money was returned to his family.
+He had been smart enough to acquire a Cromwellian bride along the way, which did much to restore the unity of the village.
 And unity was to develop in another direction as well.
-Sir John was not always involved in politics; he was also a skilful administrator.
+Sir John was not always involved in politics; he was also a skillful administrator.
 Back in 1637 he had purchased the village of Eastwick in its entirety.
 This was an astute move, and one that brought much valuable agricultural land into his estate.
 So the two villages were united – a unity that remains to this day.